We have been staying in Antigua for over a week already. There is so much to do. We could stay for a month!

 It is really hard going getting back.

 We only walk 5 minutes when there is a series of eruptions and the sky lights up and sparks fly in the sky.
-I was mesmerised.
+I was mesmerized.
 There was no way I was going to stop and pull out the camera.
 This was just a ‘wow moment’.

 With the flashlights off we stood and enjoyed the display God made.
 Just incredible.
 Way better than any fireworks I have seen.

 Then came a bit of a panicked.
 So we move on.
 I could have stood for an hour and was disappointed we didn’t.
 We were late.
 So as we tried to scurry up the soft sides I didn’t see a large volcanic rock and completely whacked my left knee.
-Oh it hurt.
+Oh, it hurt.

 The horses waited for us, but to me the fact they slipped and had trouble coming up, there was no way we were going to sit on one going down – especially not without helmets.